-Each month during the coronavirus pandemic we are reporting on the number of water customers who are receiving various forms of support from their water business.
+Each month during the coronavirus pandemic we are reporting on the number of customers who are receiving or applying for various forms of support from their water business.

 Water customer support during the coronavirus pandemic